octochamp/passive-truth-analyser/README.md

 ## Usage
 1. Build llmBridge with `nim c -f -d:release --threads:on ./app/llmBridge.nim`
 1. Pull the Mistral-OpenOrca LLM model: `ollama pull mistral-openorca`
-1. Run 'launch' (you may need to `chmod +x ./launch` in a terminal first), this will open a google-chrome window plus terminal windows running
+1. Run 'launch' (you may need to `chmod +x ./launch` in a terminal first), this will open a google-chrome window plus terminal windows running transcriber.py, websocketserver.py and llmBridge
 1. Connect to Bangle.js